knebiolo/mast/README.md

 To run the cross-validation procedure, open ‘cross_validation.py’ and update the following lines:

-1. Update the receiver type (line 9) - We can either validate **lotek** or **orion** receivers.
+1. Update 'recType' with either **lotek** or **orion** receivers.
-2. Update the project directory (line 10)
+2. Update 'proj_dir' with the project directory
-3. Update the name of the database (line 11)
+3. Update 'dbName' with the name of the database
-4. Update the number of folds (line 14)
+4. Update the number of folds 'k'
-5. Update the fields you wish to classify detections (line 16)
+5. Update A-La-Carte Likelihood 'fields'
+6. Update the optional receiver list argument 'rec_list' in the biotas.cross_validated function call, if rec_list argument is null all recievers of a type are used.

 ```
 import time
 import os
 import numpy as np
 import biotas

-import warnings
-warnings.filterwarnings('ignore')
-t0 = time.time()
-# What receiver type are you assessing accuracy for?
+#%%
+# Part 1: Set up Cross Validation Script Parameters

-recType = 'orion'                                                              # what is the receiver type?
+# what is the receiver type?
+recType = 'orion'
-proj_dir = r'\\EGRET\Condor\Jobs\1503\212\Calcs\Scotland_Fall2019'             # what is the project directory?
+# what is the project directory?
+proj_dir = r'D:\Manuscript\CT_River_2015'
-dbName = 'manuscript.db'                                                       # whad did you call the database?
+# what did you call the database?
+dbName = 'ctr_2015_v2.db'
+# use OS tools to create directories
 figureWS = os.path.join(proj_dir,'Output','Figures')
 projectDB = os.path.join(proj_dir,'Data',dbName)
+# How many folds in your cross validation?
 k = 10

+#%%
+# Part 2: Cross Validate and Assess Model
+t0 = time.time()

+# A-la-carte likelihood, construct a model from the following parameters:
 # ['conRecLength','consDet','hitRatio','noiseRatio','seriesHit','power','lagDiff']
-fields = ['conRecLength','hitRatio']#,'power','lagBDiff','noiseRatio']
+fields = ['conRecLength','consDet','hitRatio','noiseRatio','seriesHit','power','lagDiff']

 # create cross validated data object
-cross = biotas.cross_validated(k,recType,fields,projectDB,figureWS)
+cross = biotas.cross_validated(k,
+                               recType,
+                               fields,
+                               projectDB,
+                               train_on = 'Study',
+                               rec_list = ['T03','T06','T24'])
 print ("Created a cross validated data object")

 # perform the cross validation method
 for i in np.arange(0,k,1):
     cross.fold(i)
+    print ("Classified fold %s"%i)
 # print the summary
 cross.summary()
 print ("process took %s to compile"%(round(time.time() - t0,3)))
 ```

 ## False Positive Classification
-Assuming cross validation results were favorable, you can now proceed to false positive classification.
-There are three classification methods available; classify 1, 2 and 3.
-Classify 1 uses the training data you just created, while classify 2 uses someone else’s training data.
-Classify 3 reclassifies an already classified dataset, which is designed to proceed until no more false positives have been identified and removed from the dataset.
+There are three classification methods available; the first uses the training data you just created, while the second uses someone else’s training data, and the third method reclassifies an already classified dataset.

+### Classify 1: classifying with data trained on this project.

 Copy and paste the classify_1.py script into your favorite IDE and update the following lines:
-1. Update the receiver ID (line 12)
+1. Update the receiver ID ('site')
-2. Update the receiver type (line 13) – input can either be **lotek** or **orion**
+2. Update the receiver type ('recType') – input can either be **lotek** or **orion**
-3. Update input workspace (line 14)
+3. Update input workspace ('proj_dir')
-4. Update project database name (line 15)
+4. Update project database name ('dbName')
-5. Update the fields used in the classification (line 25)
+5. Update the A-La-Carte likelihood fileds ('fields')
-6. Update whether or not to use an informed prior, default = True
+6. Update whether or not to use an informed 'prior', default = True

 example classify_1.py:
 ```